 Where does this leave our wild plants?
 It is logically true that local plants are adapted to the local environment, but the pace of change is happening so fast that, on an evolutionary level, they’re going to struggle to keep up.
 A lot of evidence suggests they already are.
 Add to this the increasing fragmentation of habitat and the problem is compounded further still.
 Conservation geneticists are worried about all of the above.
 A perfect storm is brewing that could see biodiversity losses on a massive scale as huge tracts of bushland change or disappear completely within the next couple of hundred years.

 Bushland managers have for years been carefully selecting seed for revegetation projects.
 They select for locality as well as good genetic material.
 Good genetics is imperative, as sourcing seed from small, fragmented populations can lead to a reduction in the quality of genes due to inbreeding.
 When habitat was continuous this was seldom an issue and genes ‘flowed freely’ between genetic individuals over greater distance than today.
 Local provenance is currently the name of the game, where seed that is collected for revegetation comes from very close by (tens of kms) for high quality bush with little disturbance, up to a couple of hundred kilometres for more degraded or totally cleared sites.
-The reasons for this are various (you can find out more here), but the ‘local plants suit local climate’ idea underpins it.
+The reasons for this are various, but the ‘local plants suit local climate’ idea underpins it.

 While all plants are under threat, the threat is greater for some.
 Trees, the longest lived of our floral friends, are under the darkest cloud.
 Genetic individuals that are hundreds of years old are from genetic stock that self selected over millennia.
 Thousands of current generations of genera can be seen as the genetic culmination of an historical adaptation to a climate they will never experience again.
 Trees do not adapt as fast as grasses, herbs, forbes and a myriad of perennial shrubs, but this does not mean these types of plants don’t face the same uphill battle.
 The threat to all of them is terrifyingly real.